01 of 13

 Choosing Beads for a Beaded Lizard

 The type of beads and type of string or cord you choose for your beaded lizard will determine the size and finished look–and also the suitable age group.
-Large rounded beads, such as pony beads, work well for young crafters who are just getting familiar with stringing or get frustrated easily.
+Largely rounded beads, such as pony beads, work well for young crafters who are just getting familiar with stringing or get frustrated easily.
 They also work well for older crafters who have trouble seeing the small holes of other beads.

 Perler beads, also called fuse beads, are a less traditional choice for this craft, but many camps, schools or parents have buckets full of them, so they are worth giving a try.
 They also come in the best assortment of colors!
 They are slightly smaller than pony beads with a shape that's similar to Japanese cylinder beads but on a much larger scale.